stroiman/go-dom/README.md

 - JavaScript code has the desired behaviour
 - General browser behaviour is verified, e.g.
-  - clicking a `<button type="submit">` submits the form
-  - A and a redirect response is followed.
+  - clicking a `<button type="submit">` submits the form and a redirect response is followed.

 Some advantages of a native headless browser are: